 - 1. DMX Data Indicator

 - 2. Function and COP 3 Indicator

 - 3. Function Button

-- 4. SetA.
-SetB Buttons
+- 4. SetA, SetB Buttons

 - 5. RF Connect Indicator for Transmitter Linking

-- 6. I2C Data Port (for Advanced Applications)

-- 7. DC Power Input, + and as indicated
+- 6. DC Power Input, + and as indicated

-- 8. Pixel Control Port A1
+- Pixel Control Port A

-- 9. Pixel Control Port B1
+- 8. Pixel Control Port B1

-- 10. DMX/RDM Data In/Out
+- 9. DMX/RDM Data In/Out

-- 11. Removeable Phoenix Connectors for Power and Pixels 2
+- 10. Removable Phoenix Connectors for Power and Pixels 2

-- Pixel Control Ports provide 4 connections: Positive power to pixels
+- Pixel Control Ports provide 4 connections:

+- Positive power to pixels

-- Data line for pixel control ח
+- D Data line for pixel control

-- C Clock line for pixel control (not used with 3-wire pixel products) - Negative (ground) power to pixels For pixel loads drawing more than 6A, pixel power should connect DIRECTLY to the power supply or battery, NOT through the DMXpix.
+- C Clock line for pixel control (not used with 3-wire pixel products)

+- Negative (ground) power to pixels

+For pixel loads drawing more than 6A, pixel power should connect DIRECTLY to the power supply or battery, NOT through the DMXpix.
 A common ground (-) is always required between the DMXpix and the pixels. - One set of connectors is provided with each new DMXpix.
-Additional sets of connectors available separately from RC4 Wireless. - 3 COP means "Computer Operating Properly."
+Additional sets of connectors available separately from RC4 WIreless. - COP means "Computer Operating Properly."
 This indicator always shows a blink pattern, proving that internal firmware is running.
 Different patterns indicate various modes and advanced settings.